 To learn more about Travis Stanley see his Personnel page.

-Please read about our strategic plan and moderate distance goals.
+For a better understanding, please read our strategic plan and moderate distance goals.

 ASTC prioritizes people over our annual 5 goals.
 We know that sustainable tourism policy cannot be done without people, so our model is designed from the ground up to take care of people first.
 We are onboarding specialists, because we have not created a model where we develop tunnel vision with our goals and objectives.
 We have the ability to help people and their organizations reach self actualization with regards to their personal goals and vision for their communities.